Southern Habitat Brisbane groups

 Francis and Augustus Streets Park Bushcare Group

 The aim of this group is to restore and regenerate the natural bushland from Francis Outlook down to Horace Window Reserve on the Brisbane River riverfront.
 This will provide an enhanced ecosystem for native flora and fauna.
 The group is also encouraging neighbours to treat weeds on their properties that are affecting the reserve.
-For more information Paul Devine on 07 3403 8888.
+For more information contact Carmen Mendel on 0412470769.

 Wishart Outlook Bushcare Group